brandon-vaughan/creed-cms/src/pages/index.md

       name: Pablo I. Gomez
       title: Chief Marketing Officer
     - bio: >
-        Possessing over a decade of specialized experience, including part ownership of a successful and recently-sold web development firm, Mr.
-        Vaughan serves Creed Productions as the firm’s lead web developer and information technology specialist.
+        Possessing over a decade of specialized web development experience, including part ownership of a successful and recently-sold enterprise, Mr. Vaughan serves Creed Productions as the firm’s lead web developer and information technology specialist.
 His primary responsibility involves applying Creed Productions and its projects to cutting-edge and forward-thinking web, messaging, visual media, and other technology platforms.
       image: /img/meeting-space.png